 What does it mean to be “neuroaffirming”?

 I believe that, as a community, our strength is in our neurodiversity.
-To quote Sonny Jane Wise’s latest book: “We’re all neurodiverse.”
+To quote Sonny Jane Wise’s latest book: “We’re All Neurodiverse.”

 Who am I?